grandeurdev/js-sdk/README.md

   device id is required

 It is important to note that the update will be directly sent without a response code.
-So for example if a client updates the summary to `{voltage: 10}` then it will be received as it is in the argument of callback.
+So for example if a client updates the name of device to `New Name` then it will be received as it is in the argument of callback.

 The call to this method also returns reference to a `clear` method with which you can unsubscribe to the event.
 It don't accept anything in the argument and returns the following code as a response to promise